 As you roll out or expand access to ArcGIS Online to new members or groups of members, you will need to use the invite members workflow.
 You can invite and configure user settings individually or in a batch by uploading a .csv file.

-When inviting and adding members, do the following:
+When inviting and adding members, complete the following steps:

 If your organization has set up categories for organizing members according to characteristics, such as department, location, and expertise, you can specify default member categories to assign to all new members.
 Member categories make it easier to find and manage members in the organization.